ethereum/go-ethereum/content/docs/developers/dapp-developer/native-bindings.md

 }
 ```

 Running this code requests the creation of a brand new `Storage` contract on the Goerli blockchain.
-The contract functions can be called while the contract is waiting to be mined.
+The contract functions can be called while the contract is waiting to be included in a block.

 ```
 Contract pending deploy: 0x46506d900559ad005feb4645dcbb2dbbf65e19cc